 library(midi)

-<- CylinderBundleCompartment$new(
+<- CylinderCompartment$new(

-cylinderBundleComp axis = c(0, 0, 1),
+cylinderComp axis = c(0, 0, 1),

 radius = 1e-5,

-diffusivity = 2.0e-9,
+diffusivity = 2.0e-9

-cylinder_density = 0.5,
+cylinderBundleComp cylinder_density = 0.5,

 )